Is Bangkok Safe to Visit In 2025?

 I never had any issues with cat calling, discrimination, or sexual harassment and even felt safe enough to participate in nightlife and walk home alone late at night.
 Thai locals are extremely warm, helpful, and friendly and any negative encounters that I had were with entitled older white male expats (and these happened on the islands, not in Bangkok).

 I’ve also met plenty of other solo female travelers so the fact that other women feel safe to explore Bangkok alone is reassuring.
-I even connected with another solo traveler while waiting for the bus and we made plans to meet up and hang out in Taipei!
+I even connected with another solo traveler while waiting for the bus and we made plans to meet up and hang out in Taiwan!

-How Safe Is Bangkok At Night?
+Is Bangkok Safe At Night?

 Bangkok is known for its cheap drinks and wild nightlife so as a visitor, it only makes sense to check it out.
 But if you’re a little apprehensive about some after hours fun, here’s what you need to know about Bangkok safety at night.

 Even as a solo female traveler, Bangkok is generally safe at night but as usual, when you add alcohol to the equation, things get a little more unpredictable.
-Most bars close around 12 or 1am so if you’re looking to explore, I’d probably keep it to the earlier evening (7pm - 11pm); things can get a little more rowdy after 1am.

 Also, some neighborhoods are definitely safer to walk through than other neighborhoods.
 If you’re ever in a situation where you feel unsure, I’d recommend taking a Grab back to your accommodation.
 The risk is never worth it.